darrelllong/darrelllong.github.io/index.md

 ---

-Dr. Darrell D. E. Long is a Distinguished Visiting Scholar at Santa Clara University and is a Distinguished Professor of Engineering, *emeritus*, at the University of California, Santa Cruz.
+Dr. Darrell D. E. Long is a Distinguished Visiting Scholar at Santa Clara University and is Distinguished Professor of Engineering, *emeritus*, at the University of California, Santa Cruz.
 He held the Kumar Malavalli Endowed Chair of Storage Systems Research and is Director, *emeritus*, of the Storage Systems Research Center and Director, *emeritus*, of the NSF I/UCRC Center for Research in Systems and Storage.